gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 A producer project compiles, links and publishes a shared library for multiple combinations of operating system and architecture.
 The library depends on zero or more shared libraries.
 The library is published to a repository.

-A consumer project compiles, links and runs an executable against the libary.
+A consumer project compiles, links and runs an executable against the library.

 Out of scope is cross compilation for other platforms, or building binaries for multiple versions of the same operating system.